| Shropshire Union CanalShropshire Union Canal History

 intended straight line when a prominent land owner refused to allow the canal through his estate.
 A curve

+was needed and a rare lock was built.
 Between Gnosall (pronounced "noze-el") and Norbury there was a flat valley of differing

 levels, all below that of the canal.
 The mighty Shelmore Embankment was started though this gave Telford